OSHA Final Rule: Electronic Injury and Illness Reporting

 This ordinance does not prohibit employers from maintaining incentive programs to promote worker safety or productivity; however, rights to the participation in or awards/rewards gained from an incentive program may not be revoked due to an employee reporting an injury or illness, as mandated by 29 CFR 1904.35(b)(1)(iv).
 Incentive programs—whereby awards/rewards are given for employees’ adherence to safety protocols, c

-ompletion of health and safety training, reporting of injuries/illnesses, etc.—are greatly encouraged as an effective means to lower incidents, increase employee awareness, raise morale, and protect an employer’s bottom line.
+ompletion of health and safety training, injury and illness reporting, etc.—are greatly encouraged as an effective means to lower incidents, increase employee awareness, raise morale, and protect an employer’s bottom line.

 It is important for an employer offering an incentive program to ensure that the program operates in compliance with 29 CFR 1904.35(b)(1)(iv).
 A key question to ask, both in the development of an incentive program and in the enforcement of its rules, is ‘Does this program discourage employees from reporting injuries or illnesses?’
 No program of any kind may ever discourage employees from reporting any workplace incident (the same applies to any drug testing program).